Connect with others who understand.

 • Dizziness

-About 30 percent to 40 percent of people with AL amyloidosis have skin symptoms.
-However, these symptoms are less common in people with other types of amyloidosis.
+About 30 percent to 40 percent of people with AL amyloidosis experience skin symptoms.
+These symptoms vary depending on where the amyloid is deposited in the body and the extent of tissue damage.

 Other skin-related symptoms that may develop in people with AL amyloidosis include: